What’s the difference between A-grade, B-grade, and recycled LiFePO4 battery cells?

 The internal resistance of a lithium battery cell can be measured at different frequencies.
 Most manufacturers test the AC internal resistance.
 However, some manufacturers may test the DC internal resistance.
 The DC internal resistance is generally considered to be more reliable.

 First, check the testing conditions on the datasheet, or confirm that with suppliers.
 This includes the temperature and SOC state.
 Once you know the testing conditions, you can measure the cell's internal resistance.
 If your test results meet the datasheet, then the cell is likely to be a Grade A cell.
+Lower internal resistance is key to high energy capacity release and good stress stability, while high internal resistance leads to rapid capacity loss and reduces the long-term value of the cell.

 Different grade Cells Self-Discharging Rate

-The self-discharge rate of different grade cell is calculated by measuring the voltage decrease over time.
+The self-discharge rate of different grade cells is calculated by measuring the voltage decrease over time.
 The self-discharge rate can vary depending on the state of charge (SOC) of the cell.
 The voltage will decrease more quickly at a 100% SOC state than at a 50% SOC state.

 To determine the self-discharge rate, you can follow these steps:

-1. Check the datasheet to make sure you know the testing SOC state.
+Check the datasheet to make sure you know the testing SOC state.

-2. Stock the cells in the specified testing conditions.
+Stock the cells in the specified testing conditions.

-3. Check and write down the voltage decrease of the cell each day.
+Check and write down the voltage decrease of the cell each day.

-4. Calculate the self-discharge rate per day by dividing the total voltage decrease by the number of days.
+Calculate the self-discharge rate per day by dividing the total voltage decrease by the number of days.

-5. Calculate the monthly or weekly self-discharge rate by averaging the daily self-discharge rates.
+Calculate the monthly or weekly self-discharge rate by averaging the daily self-discharge rates.

-* Solution 1: Stock the cells at room temperature (25°C) for 28 days.
+Solution 1: Stock the cells at room temperature (25°C) for 28 days.

-* Solution 2: Stock the cells at a higher temperature (45°C) for 7 days.
+Solution 2: Stock the cells at a higher temperature (45°C) for 7 days.

 If the self-discharge rate is 3%:

-* For normal temperature, the self-discharge rate per day is 0.03/28 = 0.00107, which is about 0.107%.
+For normal temperature, the self-discharge rate per day is 0.03/28 = 0.00107, which is about 0.107%.

-* For high temperature, the self-discharge rate per day is 0.03/7 = 0.00428, which is about 0.43%.
+For high temperature, the self-discharge rate per day is 0.03/7 = 0.00428, which is about 0.43%.

 Different grade Cells Capacity Recovery

-The capacity recovery rate of different battery cell is the percentage of its capacity that is regained after a full discharge.
+The capacity recovery rate of different battery cells is the percentage of its capacity that is regained after a full discharge.
 To test the capacity recovery rate, you can do a 100% depth of discharge (DOD) charging and discharging cycle.

 For example, for a 3.2V 100Ah battery cell with a capacity recovery rate of 95%, you would first measure the cell's capacity at the beginning of the test.
 If the capacity is 100Ah, then after a 100% DOD charging and discharging cycle, the cell's capacity should be more than 95Ah.
 If yes, then the battery capacity recovery rate meets the datasheet and the cell is a Grade A quality cell.
+High capacity recovery rate helps delay capacity loss and supports consistent performance throughout the cell's lifespan, ensuring its value over time.

 Conclusion